Ekiti people: Geography

 The Ekiti cover an area of 8,557 km², and are culturally bound by the Igbomina to the north and the Ijeshas to the west (the traditional Ekiti-Ijesha cultural boundary being at Ipetu-Ijesha).
 The Ondos are located to the southwest, the Owos to the southeast, and the Akokos, Yagbas and Ijumus to the northeast.

 Ekiti State is generally an upland zone, with elevations being generally above 450m throughout.
 Around Akure, elevations drop to around 360m.
 It lies on an area underlain by metamorphic rock, and is generally an undulating country with a characteristic landscape that consists of old plains broken by steep-sided outcrops that may occur singularly or in groups or ridges.
-Such outcrops can be seen in places at Aramoko, Efon-Alaiye, Ikere-Ekiti, Igbara-odo and Okemesi-Ekiti among others.
+Such outcrops can be seen in places at Aramoko, Efon-Alaiye, Ikere-Ekiti, Ogotun-Ekiti and Okemesi-Ekiti among others.
 Rugged hills dot the landscape, notable among which are the Olosunta hills of Ikere-Ekiti in the south, Effon ridge which runs longitudinally around Efon-Alaiye on the western boundary, and Ado Hills in the centre.
 The topography was perhaps the single strongest reason why the Ekitis never became a single unit politically.
 The area enjoys a tropical climate with two distinct seasons, these are the rainy season - which lasts from April to October - and the dry season which commences in late November and ends in March.
 Temperature ranges between 21 °C and 28 °C with high humidity.
 In the South, the vegetation is primarily Tropical hardwood forest, while a mixed/derived type savannah can be observed in the northern peripheries.